surgical-vision/Chain-of-Gesture/README.md

 ### Datasets
 ### Download and prepare the dataset
-We download the original data and extended error labels according to [[Kay Hutchinson et al.](https://github.com/UVA-DSA/ExecProc_Error_Analysis)].
+We download the original data and extended error labels according to [Kay Hutchinson et al.](https://github.com/UVA-DSA/ExecProc_Error_Analysis).
 All data under leave-one-user-out setting are in the [LOSO folder](./dataset/setting_f1/LOSO).

 ### Train the model